Asian Home Decor Ideas for Tranquil Interiors

 Nature Connection Strategies

-- Large windows: Maximize natural light and views
+- Large windows: Maximise natural light and views

 - Indoor plants: Bonsai, bamboo, peace lilies